-- Calculate the ways in which archaeological and anthropological data can be used to answer questions related to human behaviors.
+- Understand how archaeology and anthropology data can be used to answer questions about human behavior

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|

-Classes are Monday - Friday and with weekends free to explore Barbados.
+Classes are held Monday-Friday, and weekends are free for you to explore Barbados.

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.